MarkLee425/my-fullstack-setup/README.md

 A modern, monorepo fullstack application setup with TypeScript, React, React Native (Expo), Fastify, and PostgreSQL.

-## Architecture

-This project is structured as a monorepo with the following components:

-- **Web**: React 19 application with Vite, React Router v7, and Tailwind CSS
-- **Native**: Expo (React Native) application for iOS and Android with NativeWind
-- **Server**: Fastify backend with PostgreSQL and Redis
-- **Packages**: Shared constants and UI components

 ### Tech Stack

 | Layer    | Technology               | Purpose                          |